USFWS/secas/about.md

 ### Near-term

-- 1% improvement in the health, function, and connectivity of southeastern ecosystems every 4 years
+- 1% improvement in the health, function, and connectivity of Southeastern ecosystems every 4 years
-- 1% increase in conservation actions within the Southeast Conservation Blueprint every 4 years
+- 1% increase in conservation actions within the [Southeast Conservation Blueprint](/blueprint) every 4 years

 <div class="call-to-action"><a href="../pdf/secas-one-pager.pdf" target="_blank" title="Download the one-pager" download="secas-one-pager.pdf">Download a 1-pager on the SECAS goal</a></div>